Join for FREE

 Birds you can see here include:

-Grey Francolin, Bar-headed Goose, Lesser Whistling-Duck, Cotton Pygmy-Goose, Eurasian Wigeon, Gadwall, Indian Spot-billed Duck, Common Teal, Garganey, Northern Pintail, Northern Shoveler, Red-crested Pochard, Common Pochard, Tufted Duck, Black-rumped Flameback, Coppersmith Barbet, Common Hoopoe, Indian Roller, White-throated Kingfisher, Pied Kingfisher, Green Bee-eater, Blue-tailed Bee-eater, Pied Cuckoo, Greater Coucal, Rose-ringed Parakeet, Asian Palm Swift, House Swift, Spotted Dove, Laughing Dove, Eurasian Collared Dove, Common Coot, Common Moorhen, Black-tailed Godwit, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Little Stint, Red-necked Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Greater Painted-Snipe, Ruff, Eurasian Thick-knee, Great Thick-knee, Black-winged Stilt, Pied Avocet, Pacific Golden Plover, Grey Plover, Little Ringed Plover, Kentish Plover, Lesser Sand Plover, Greater Sand Plover, Grey-headed Lapwing, Red-wattled Lapwing, Brown-headed Gull, Black-headed Gull, Common Tern, Little Tern, Caspian Tern, Gull-billed Tern, Whiskered Tern, Osprey, Black Kite, Brahminy Kite, White-bellied Sea Eagle, Eurasian Marsh Harrier, Pallid Harrier, Montagu's Harrier, White-eyed Buzzard, Common Kestrel, Peregrine Falcon, Little Cormorant, Little Egret, Great Egret, Intermediate Egret, Cattle Egret, Indian Pond Heron, Grey Heron, Purple Heron, Greater Flamingo, Lesser Flamingo, Black-headed Ibis, Glossy Ibis, Eurasian Spoonbill, Spot-billed Pelican, Painted Stork, Asian Openbill, Brown Shrike, Bay-backed Shrike, House Crow, Large-billed Crow, Ashy Woodswallow, Black Drongo, Oriental Magpie Robin, Common Myna, Barn Swallow, Red-vented Bulbul, Ashy Prinia, Plain Prinia, Jerdon's Bushlark, Greater Short-toed Lark, Ashy-crowned Sparrow-Lark, Oriental Skylark, Purple Sunbird, Yellow Wagtail, Paddyfield Pipit, Richard's Pipit, Tricolored Munia
+Grey Francolin, Bar-headed Goose, Lesser Whistling Duck, Cotton Pygmy Goose, Eurasian Wigeon, Gadwall, Indian Spot-billed Duck, Common Teal, Garganey, Northern Pintail, Northern Shoveler, Red-crested Pochard, Common Pochard, Tufted Duck, Black-rumped Flameback, Coppersmith Barbet, Common Hoopoe, Indian Roller, White-throated Kingfisher, Pied Kingfisher, Green Bee-eater, Blue-tailed Bee-eater, Pied Cuckoo, Greater Coucal, Rose-ringed Parakeet, Asian Palm Swift, House Swift, Spotted Dove, Laughing Dove, Eurasian Collared Dove, Common Coot, Common Moorhen, Black-tailed Godwit, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Little Stint, Red-necked Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Greater Painted-Snipe, Ruff, Eurasian Thick-knee, Great Thick-knee, Black-winged Stilt, Pied Avocet, Pacific Golden Plover, Grey Plover, Little Ringed Plover, Kentish Plover, Lesser Sand Plover, Greater Sand Plover, Grey-headed Lapwing, Red-wattled Lapwing, Brown-headed Gull, Black-headed Gull, Common Tern, Little Tern, Caspian Tern, Gull-billed Tern, Whiskered Tern, Osprey, Black Kite, Brahminy Kite, White-bellied Sea Eagle, Western Marsh Harrier, Pallid Harrier, Montagu's Harrier, White-eyed Buzzard, Common Kestrel, Peregrine Falcon, Little Cormorant, Little Egret, Great Egret, Intermediate Egret, Cattle Egret, Indian Pond Heron, Grey Heron, Purple Heron, Greater Flamingo, Lesser Flamingo, Black-headed Ibis, Glossy Ibis, Eurasian Spoonbill, Spot-billed Pelican, Painted Stork, Asian Openbill, Brown Shrike, Bay-backed Shrike, House Crow, Large-billed Crow, Ashy Woodswallow, Black Drongo, Oriental Magpie Robin, Common Myna, Barn Swallow, Red-vented Bulbul, Ashy Prinia, Plain Prinia, Jerdon's Bushlark, Greater Short-toed Lark, Ashy-crowned Sparrow-Lark, Oriental Skylark, Purple Sunbird, Yellow Wagtail, Paddyfield Pipit, Richard's Pipit, Tricolored Munia

 Other Wildlife